godotengine/godot-docs/classes/class_node.rst

 - void **add_child** **(** :ref:`Node<class_node>` node, :ref:`bool<class_bool>` legible_unique_name=false **)**

-Add a child ``Node``.
-Nodes can have as many children as they want, but every child must have a unique name.
-Children nodes are automatically deleted when the parent node is deleted, so deleting a whole scene is performed by deleting its topmost node.
+Adds a child node.
+Nodes can have any number of children, but every child must have a unique name.
+Child nodes are automatically deleted when the parent node is deleted, so an entire scene can be removed by deleting its topmost node.

-The optional boolean argument enforces creating child nodes with human-readable names, based on the name of the node being instanced instead of its type only.
+Setting "legible_unique_name" ``true`` creates child nodes with human-readable names, based on the name of the node being instanced instead of its type.

 .. _class_Node_add_child_below_node:

 - void **add_child_below_node** **(** :ref:`Node<class_node>` node, :ref:`Node<class_node>` child_node, :ref:`bool<class_bool>` legible_unique_name=false **)**

+Adds a child node.
+The child is placed below the given node in the list of children.

+Setting "legible_unique_name" ``true`` creates child nodes with human-readable names, based on the name of the node being instanced instead of its type.

 .. _class_Node_add_to_group:

 - void **add_to_group** **(** :ref:`String<class_string>` group, :ref:`bool<class_bool>` persistent=false **)**

-Add a node to a group.
-Groups are helpers to name and organize a subset of nodes, like for example "enemies" or "collectables".
-A ``Node`` can be in any number of groups.
-Nodes can be assigned a group at any time, but will not be added to it until they are inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).
+Adds the node to a group.
+Groups are helpers to name and organize a subset of nodes, for example "enemies" or "collectables".
+A node can be in any number of groups.
+Nodes can be assigned a group at any time, but will not be added until they are inside the scene tree (see :ref:`is_inside_tree<class_Node_is_inside_tree>`).

 .. _class_Node_can_process:

 - :ref:`bool<class_bool>` **can_process** **(** **)** const

-Return true if the node can process, i.e. whether its pause mode allows processing while the scene tree is paused (see :ref:`set_pause_mode<class_Node_set_pause_mode>`).
-Always returns true if the scene tree is not paused, and false if the node is not in the tree.
+Returns ``true`` if the node can process while the scene tree is paused (see :ref:`set_pause_mode<class_Node_set_pause_mode>`).
+Always returns ``true`` if the scene tree is not paused, and ``false`` if the node is not in the tree.
 FIXME: Why FAIL_COND?

 .. _class_Node_duplicate:

 - :ref:`Node<class_node>` **duplicate** **(** :ref:`int<class_int>` flags=15 **)** const

-Duplicate the node, returning a new ``Node``.
+Duplicates the node, returning a new node.

-You can fine-tune the behavior using the ``flags``, which are based on the DUPLICATE\_\* constants.
+You can fine-tune the behavior using the ``flags``.
+See DUPLICATE\_\* constants.

 .. _class_Node_find_node: